Master of Science

 Managerial Skills ▼

-This course introduces the student to the basic skills for managing people and organizations as well as how to understand different backgrounds of different people so that they can communicate each other.
-The course deals with motivation, individual and group decision-making, conflict, power and politics, leadership, job design, performance maintenance, organizational environment, organization structure and design, and emerging trends and challenges.
+This course introduces students to the basic skills for managing people and organizations as well as how to understand different backgrounds of different people so that they can communicate with each other.
+The course deals with motivation, individual and group decision-making, conflict, power and politics, leadership, job design, organizational environment, and emerging trends and challenges.

 3